Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-Attractive, deformable, isotropic particles are modeled as central spheres with $f$ satellite spheres each\fig[a]{Sim}.
-The size ratio between the central and satellite spheres is $q$, and the latter spheres move freely over the surface of the central sphere.
-The central sphere has short-range attraction to capture hydrophobic effects.
-The satellite spheres are penetrable hard spheres that model the mobile surface groups.
-Penetrable hard spheres can interpenetrate each other, but have hard sphere interactions with other particles. \getTikxFigure[\singlecolumnwidth]{Sim}
+Mutually attractive, isotropic, deformable particles are modelled as central spheres with $f$ satellite spheres each (Fig. \ref{fgr:Sim}b).
+The size ratio between the central and the satellite spheres is $q$, and the latter are penetrable hard spheres that model the flexible surface groups.
+Penetrable hard spheres can interpenetrate other satellite spheres, but have excluded volume interactions with the central spheres.
+Mutual attraction is captured by a square well interaction between central spheres, and deformability is incorporated as the satellite spheres can freely move over the surface of the central sphere.

-\linelabel{beg:simAimSpheres}To verify if colloidal bond hybridization can induce directional interactions, i.e. if rearrangement of surface groups can stabilize planar structures, we start Monte Carlo simulations in a hexagonal planar configuration.\linelabel{end:simAimSpheres} If the surface groups are few or small, the particles reorganize into compact aggregates to maximize the attractive interaction between the central spheres\fig[b-c]{Sim}.
-Upon increasing the size or number of surface groups, however, the polymers redistribute out of plane and mechanically stable bilayers and monolayers are observed\fig[d-e]{Sim}.
-Colloidal bond hybridization can thus induce directional interactions and stabilize monolayers for isotropic particles, which agrees well with our experiments.
+To verify if colloidal bond hybridization can induce directional interactions, i.e. if rearrangement of surface groups can stabilize monolayers, we start Monte Carlo simulations in a hexagonal planar configuration.
+Different morphologies are observed upon varying the size and the number of satellite spheres (Extended Data Fig. \ref{exfgr:Morphology}b,i--k).
+These two variables can be combined in the covered surface fraction, $Q=\frac{fq^2}{4(1+q)^2}$.
+Upon plotting the average number of bonds, $\langle N_\textup{b} \rangle$, as a function of $Q$, all data collapse onto a single curve (Fig. \ref{fgr:Sim}a).
+Furthermore, the transitions between different morphologies occur at well defined $Q$-values showing that the covered surface fraction dictates the morphology (Fig. \ref{fgr:Sim}a, Extended Data Fig. \ref{exfgr:Morphology}b).
+If the covered surface fraction is small, the particles reorganize into compact aggregates with many bonds to maximize the attractive interaction between the central spheres (Fig. \ref{fgr:Sim}c).
+Upon increasing the size or number of satellite spheres, however, they redistribute out-of-plane and mechanically stable bilayers and monolayers are observed (Fig. \ref{fgr:Sim}d--e).
+Colloidal bond hybridization can thus induce directional interactions and stabilize monolayers for isotropic particles, which agrees well with the results in Fig. \ref{fgr:Isotropic}.